microsoft/semantic-kernel/dotnet/samples/Demos/ProcessWithCloudEvents/README.md

 - Decrease count
 - Reset count (set counter to 0)

-To achive this behavior the SK Stateful Step `Processes/Steps/CounterStep.cs` was created.
+To achieve this behavior the SK Stateful Step `Processes/Steps/CounterStep.cs` was created.
 On every request it stores that state that can be used to restore the state on the next request.

 ##### Counter Interceptor Step